peterkeller/peterkeller.github.io/_posts/2016-03-19-share-volume-with-docker-on-macos.md

 {% endhighlight %}

-In our case, we are especially interested in the `build` directory with the the generated Hadoop Map/Reduce libraries we want to use in the Hadoop Docker container.
+In our case, we are especially interested in the `build` directory with the generated Hadoop Map/Reduce libraries we want to use in the Hadoop Docker container.

 ### Step 1: Map